surveyjs/survey-creator/docs/Build-Component-Questions.md

     //Create rows and default values on first loading this.updateRowsAndValues(question);
   },
+  //Calls on property changed in component/root question onPropertyChanged(question, propertyName, newValue) {
+    if (propertyName == "orderItems") {
+      //Calls when orderItems array is changed:
+      //new item is added or existing removed or elements order changed
+      //We need to rebuild rows and defaultValues this.updateRowsAndValues(question);
+    }
+  },
+  //Calls when a property of ItemValue element is changed. onItemValuePropertyChanged(question, options) {
+    //If the propertyName of the array is "orderItems" if (options.propertyName == "orderItems") {
+      //If property name of ItemValue element is "value" then rebuild rows and defualtValues if (options.name == "value") {
+        this.updateRowsAndValues(question);
+      }
+      //If property name of ItemValue element is "price" then rebuild defaultValues if (options.name == "price") {
+        this.setDefaultValues(question);
+      }
+    }
+  },
+  //Internal functions: buildRows, setDefaultValues and updateRowsAndValues
   //Create matrix rows using orderItems property buildRows(question) {
     var rows = [];